 Just because you have a small space doesn’t mean you can’t host—it just means you have to get a little creative.
-After all, some of the best nights are spent entertaining your favorite people, so why let a little lack of square footage stop you?
+After all, some of the best nights are spent entertaining your favorite people, so why let a little lack of square footage stop you from hosting your own party?
 We happen to think a tight space just makes things cozier, and you can let us solve the logistics for you right here.

 Use a dining bench: